 Board of Directors

-Shelley Laurel is the SVP/Regional Manager of Merchants Bank of Commerce.
+Shelley Laurel is the SVP/Regional Manager of Columbia Bank.
 She heads up a team of 16 experienced business bankers including relationship managers and business development officers.
 Shelley has been in the business banking industry for more than 30 years, and her experience includes being an integral part of the start-up team of the Bank of Sacramento in 1998.
 She takes pride in being a Business Banker at a Community Bank where she is able to help small to medium sized businesses be successful.
 Shelley holds a Bachelors of Science degree in Business Administration Accounting.

 Geraldine Jimenez serves as the Director of Investment Strategy and Risk and is responsible for implementing and monitoring CalSTRS overall investment portfolio’s strategy and risk profile.
 Her focus is on the strategic portfolio positioning to meet the long-term liabilities and serves on the CalSTRS Asset / Liability team reviewing and setting the strategic asset allocation.
 For shorter-term tactical portfolio positioning, Geraldine chairs the Risk Allocation Committee and is part of the CalSTRS leadership team managing the $240 billion California Teac

 Doug Aguiar is Senior Vice President, Chief Marketing Officer (CMO) of Golden 1 Credit Union, the nation’s sixth largest credit union with $13 billion in assets.
 Doug has more than 30 years of executive level strategic marketing and communications experience.
 As CMO, he leads the cooperative’s marketing, communications, and community relations strategies.
 In 2016, he led the launch of Golden 1 Center, a historic naming-rights agreement with the National Basketball Association’s Sacramento Kings.

 A native of Northern California, Maggie, now retired, led a distinguished career as an executive in healthcare.
 She joined Shriners Hospitals for Children, following 12 years at the University of California San Francisco Medical Center, where she served in a number of high-level executive positions culminating as the Associate Director of Hospitals and Clinics responsible for the UCSF Children’s Hospital.